asiloisad/pulsar-image-paste/README.md

 ## Installation

 To install `image-paste` search for [image-paste](https://web.pulsar-edit.dev/packages/image-paste) in the Install pane of the Pulsar settings or run `ppm install image-paste`.
-Alternatively, you can run `ppm install asiloisad/pulsar-image-paste` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-image-paste` to install a package directly from the GitHub repository.

 ## Usage